raleel/cfi-srd/0008_Combat.md

 #### Charge

 The Charge Action allows a character to move into engagement range at running or sprinting speed, using the momentum of the charge to make a more forceful melee attack.
-Charging is covered on page XX.
+[Charging](0008_Combat.md?id=charging) is covered in more detail below.

 #### Delay